Humanitarian-Making/api/README.md

 # Humanitarian Making API

-This project is built using Typescript in NodeJS (v10.10), ExpressJS and MongoDB.
+This project is built using Typescript(v3.9.3) in NodeJS (v10.10), ExpressJS and MongoDB.
 It running as a Firebase Function.

 ## Local server
 Install NodeJS v10.10 and Firebase using